-Master of Engineering and Master of Science, Non-Thesis Option
+Master of Science, Nonthesis Option

-All students pursuing non-thesis degrees are required to present a written or oral final exam presentation to their Supervisory Committee in the final semester of their graduate program.
+All students pursuing nonthesis degrees are required to present a written or oral final exam presentation to their Supervisory Committee in the final semester of their graduate program.
 The topic should be related to the student's area of interest.